expectedtodie/expectedtodie/_posts/2022-05-01-expectedtodie-part2.md

 ## Part 2 summary:

-**So far I’d learned two lessons from my mistakes:**
+**Lessons Learned:**

 1: Focus on finding out what cancer you have before thinking about cutting it out.

 2: Do not let them rush you.
 Take your time and make good decisions.

+3: Trust your instincts.
+Don't be afraid to do something different than your doctor suggests.

+4: Take time to find a specialist, especially if you have a rare condition.

-Coming next in the series: “The news of your demise has been exaggerated”.
+Coming next in the series: “The Specialist”.

 **Disclaimer**: I am not a physician nor any kind of healthcare worker.
 Nothing I say should be taken as medical advice.
 I will simply tell my story for my particular situation and hope you will get something out of it.